-Because MGUS usually causes no symptoms, it's usually detected by chance during blood tests for other conditions.
-Afterwards, your doctor may recommend:
+Because MGUS usually causes no symptoms, people who have it usually find out by chance during blood tests for other reasons.
+After that, other tests might include:

-- More-detailed blood tests.
-These can help rule out other causes of elevated protein levels and can check for kidney damage.
+- More blood tests.
+These can help rule out other causes of higher protein levels.
+And they can check for kidney damage.

 - Bone marrow test.
-A hollow needle can remove a portion of your bone marrow from the back of one of your hipbones.
-Bone marrow analysis is generally done only when you're at risk of developing a more serious disease or if you have unexplained anemia, kidney failure, bone lesions or high calcium levels.
+A hollow needle removes a piece of bone marrow from the back of one of the hipbones for study.
+This usually is only for those at risk of getting a more serious disease or other problems linked to MGUS.

 MGUS doesn't require treatment.
-But your doctor is likely to recommend periodic checkups to monitor your health, probably starting six months after your diagnosis.
+But your health care provider is likely to have you get regular checkups to watch the condition.
+Checkups likely will start six months after your diagnosis.

-If you have osteoporosis, your doctor might recommend a medication to increase bone density.
-Examples include alendronate (Fosamax), risedronate (Actonel, Atelvia), ibandronate (Boniva) and zoledronic acid (Reclast, Zometa).
+Medicine for the bone-thinning disease known as osteoporosis increase bone mass.
+Examples include alendronate (Fosamax), risedronate (Actonel, Atelvia), ibandronate and zoledronic acid (Reclast, Zometa).